THE ORCHARD, CHIPPS oil on board 40″x50″, 1974

 It must be obvious that every detail of this work was a product of many moments of scrutiny and decision.
 Yet now, when I look at such a work, while I of course remember being there, setting things up and the painting going through many stages, I have almost no memory of doing any particular part of the picture, and can hardly believe that I did it.
 This is not meant to sound clever, simply a fact.

-Oil on canvas 4’x 5’4″ 2007.
+WILD PLANTS, NORMANDY oil on canvas 4’x 5’4″ 2007.
 A study of plants growing in their hidden world of profusion in the Normandy bocage.
 I feel this is one of my best paintings, though it was sold before I was able to get a really good photo of it.

 My representation of nature could be termed ‘realist’, but I’m a great admirer of Jackson Pollock’s masterpieces.
 The sort of composition I favour is definitely post-cubist.
 That gives scope to a more subtle interplay of the physical surface of the painting with spatial illusion.
 I am painting on my feet, composing the scene from slightly changing angles.
 As Harold Rosenberg wrote of abstract expressionism, what goes on tne canvas is ‘not a picture but an event’ (ARTnews Dec 1952 quoted by Martin Gayford 2018)